Subaru Forester Roof Rack Weight Limit (Tent-Safe)

 Making the right choice about your Subaru Forester's roof rack weight capacity is all about smart planning.
 It's not just about fitting a tent; it's about doing it safely and reliably.
 Here's the lowdown:

 • Know Your Numbers: Always check your specific vehicle's manual for both dynamic and static load capacities.
 Don't guess.
-My first Forester had a different rating than my current one, and I almost made the same mistake again.
+Ratings differ between model years, which is an easy mistake to repeat.
 Source Name

 • Upgrade Smart: If you're serious about a rooftop tent, plan on upgrading from basic factory crossbars.
 Aftermarket racks are built to handle the stresses of driving with significant weight.
-My $50 crossbars were a joke; I ended up with a $400 system that feels solid as a rock.
+Bargain $50 crossbars are a joke; a $400 system feels solid as a rock.

 • Weight is Everything: Be brutally honest about the weight of your tent, your sleeping gear, and the people who will be sleeping in it.
 The real move is to choose a tent that leaves you with a comfortable buffer zone within your vehicle's dynamic limit.
 Source Name